ScreenLife-Capture-Team/censoring-scripts/README.md

     > This version of Python as well as the other packages below are intentionally selected for compatibility.

+2. Install Tesseract (https://github.com/UB-Mannheim/tesseract/wiki) and add the install location in your `path` environment variables.

+    > For Windows, you can add Tesseract into your 'path' environment variables by searching for 'Edit environment variables for your account' in the Windows search bar, go to 'Path', click 'Edit', then 'New', and include Tesseract's install location on your computer.

-2. If you have not installed `virtualenv`, install it using the command `python -m pip install virtualenv`.
+3. If you have not installed `virtualenv`, install it using the command `python -m pip install virtualenv`.

-3. Create a virtual environment using the command `python -m virtualenv venv`.
+4. Create a virtual environment using the command `python -m virtualenv venv`.

-4. Activate the virtual environment by running `venv\Scripts\activate` on Windows or `. venv/bin/activate` on MacOS or Linux.
+5. Activate the virtual environment by running `venv\Scripts\activate` on Windows or `. venv/bin/activate` on MacOS or Linux.

-5. Install Tesseract (https://github.com/UB-Mannheim/tesseract/wiki), adding the install location in your `path` environment variable.
-(Don't forget to restart your command prompt / terminal, and re-activate your virtual environment)

-6. Modify the `settings.ini` file with the path Tesseract is installed in.
+6. Modify the `settings.ini` file in the 'censoring-scripts' folder with the path Tesseract is installed in.
 The path should end in "tessdata".

 7. Install `pytorch` using the command `python -m pip install torch===1.6.0 torchvision===0.7.0 -f https://download.pytorch.org/whl/torch_stable.html`